PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - It is a dropdown of Household of the family.
   - Shows Generation at prefix of household name and shows household icon at suffix.
   - Household are primary sorted on Generation in order of - G0 to G6 and secondary sorting on alphabetical order of name.
+  - It is mandatory when ASA entity is Yes and Service team is `Existing Household`.
+  - It is mandatory when entity has Triggers.
   - On hover of icon, shows tooltip message.
 [See more details](../ui-components/browse-legal-entity-dialog.md#show-tooltip-message)

 ### Assign Service Team